cooperrc/stem-education-research-proposal/letter-of-intent.md

 underrepresented populations in STEM?

 STEM students still learn concepts with static textbooks and tables.
+This dated educational practice is a barrier to inclusive learning.
 Teachers must either force their expertise into the textbook style or use 100's of hours to build a textbook.
 Both options leave students underwhelmed.
 Modern engineering relies on computer literacy,